Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-(b) In the proof of (1)$\Rightarrow$(5) in Theorem~\ref{thm:equi-of-irr-point}, if we let $G_1$ be the countable group generated by the orbit of $x$, then $G_1$ is a $T$-invariant subgroup of $G_0$.
+(b) In the proof of (1)$\Rightarrow$(5) in Theorem~\ref{thm:equi-of-irr-point}, if we let $G_1$ be the countable group generated by the orbit of an irregular point $x$, then $G_1$ is a $T$-invariant subgroup of $G_0$.
 Let $\widetilde{G_1}$ be the closure of $G_1$.
 Then $\widetilde{G_1}$ is a $T$-invariant closed separable subgroup of $G$.
-So the assertion (5) in Theorem~\ref{thm:equi-of-irr-point} can be replace by the following assertion: \begin{enumerate} \item[(5$'$)] the restriction of $T$ to some invariant closed separable subgroup $\widetilde {G}$ has a dense set of irregular points. \end{enumerate} \end{rem}
+So the assertion (5) in Theorem~\ref{thm:equi-of-irr-point} can be replaced by the following one: \begin{enumerate} \item[(5$'$)] the restriction of $T$ to some invariant closed separable subgroup $\widetilde {G}$ has a dense set of irregular points. \end{enumerate} \end{rem}